Romantic Holiday Decorating with a Simple Christmas Mantel

 And that’s when I saw them…

-If you read my last post about my white Christmas tree, you know I’m talking about peonies!
+As I shared in the post about my white Christmas tree, I’m talking about peonies!

 I don’t know what it is about them, but I find them to be heartbreakingly beautiful.
 Their lush petals, their delicate ruffled edges, the way they open from tightly held buds to glorious blooms with remarkable presence.